vinceimbat/vinceimbat/content/my poetics.md

 My work espouses a radical partiality to change.
 My creative process liberates me from the constraints of culture and the outside world but is also liberative to others.
 The positions I take on work is inquring, freeing, and ever-changing.

 I apply these principles in [[my creative practice]].

+# A Walking Poetics

+Taking these principles together, I would like to call my poetics, "a walking poetics."

+My writing, walking, and photography practices are expressions of a walking poetics articulated as follows:

+>Human autonomy and its expression are only possible through interconnection with the human and the non-human other, and this interconnection, like a walk, is ever-changing.

+My writing practice is inside first, outside second.
+I prioritize often marginalized genres of writing, such as journaling, trusting that the raw and unedited is often closer to the truth.
+I see my individual writings, even those that have already been published, as drafts and my body of work as a large evolving archive that is never finished.

+All of my writing begins with a walk.
+Walking is both the metaphor and method of my art.

+My photography practice, which leans toward contemplatively looking closer to objects, landscapes, and those that inhabit them, follows this walking poetics.

 # To do